kloud22/scorch-in-erekir/README.md

 # scorch-in-erekir
-a mindustry texture pack that converts scorch (and duo) into erekir
+a mindustry texture pack that converts scorch (and duo(and hail)) into erekir